andersonfrailey/UBI_LaTex/paper.md

 % Section 4
 \section{Tax and Welfare/Transfer Repeal}

 This section combines the welfare and transfer repeal from section two and tax reform from section three to examine the joint distributional impact.
 The top ten percent of earners see an average negative impact of just over $\$30,000$ compared to slightly more than $\$15,000$ in the bottom ten percent.
-The top $20$ percent experiences $30.21$ percent of the increase in tax liabilities, while the lowest $20$ percent pay $16.28$ percent of the increase in tax liabilities.
+The top $20$ percent experiences $30.21$ percent of the increase in tax liabilities, while the lowest $20$ percent pay $16.28$ percent of the increase in tax liabilities (Question: is this supposed to refer to the % of the negative impact rather than the tax liabilities?-Anderson).

 \begin{table}[H]
 \caption{Revenue Effect of Benefit and Tax Repeal}